top of page

 Whether it's a 4-hour city tour by Minibus, a 4-hour city tour by Bicycle, a 4-hour city tour by Rickshaw, Or an 8-hour walking tour (approximately 10 km over two days)

 Whether you choose just a Minibus for arrival and departure or take the train directly from the airport to S-Bahn Friedrichstrasse for both arrival and departure, the S-Bahn (city tram) is available, and the daily per-person public transportation ticket is around 8 euros.
-If you want to make and pay for your minibus reservation, provide us with the meeting details.
+Provide the meeting details if you want to make and pay for your minibus reservation.

 During our tour, we will visit the following places: Fernsehturm Berlin/TV Tower, Alexanderplatz, Roten Rathaus/Red City Hall, Neptunbrunnen/Neptune Fountain, Marienkirche/St. Mary's Church, Altes Museum/Old Museum, Berliner Dom/Berlin Cathedral, Schlossplatz/Palace Square, Schlossbrücke Berlin/Palace Bridge Berlin, Lustgarten/Pleasure Garden, Museum Island, Neue Wache/New Guardhouse, Humboldt University, Frederick the Great Statue, Unter den Linden/Linden Trees Boulevard, Opera House, Bebelplatz/Place where Hitler burned 25,000 books, Gendarmenmarkt/Gendarmes Market Square, Topography of Terror/SS Gestapo Headquarters, Checkpoint Charlie, Berlin Wall, Potsdamer Platz, Ministry Gardens, Holocaust Memorial, Tiergarten Park, French Embassy, U.S. Embassy, Brandenburger Tor/Brandenburg Gate, Reichstag/Bundestag, Chancellor's Government District, Kreuzberg/East Side Gallery, Mauerpark.